Coming from JavaScript

 Null and undefined checks

-No if (x !== null && x !== undefined) guards scattered through your code.
-The Option type and pattern matching make absent values explicit and compiler-checked.
-If you forget to handle the None case, your code does not compile.
+No if (x !== null && x !== undefined) guards salted through your code.
+Option and pattern matching make absence explicit and compiler-checked.
+Forget the None case and the code does not compile.

 Type coercion

 No "" == false surprises.
-No [1] + [2] producing "12".
-Loon is statically typed with no implicit conversions.
-What you see is what you get.
+No [1] + [2] quietly becoming "12".
+Loon is statically typed and converts nothing on your behalf.
+What you wrote is what runs.

 this binding